 I look up and notice the depth of the blue that fills the sky and the grandeur of the cloud formations hovering effortlessly above.

 Does nature amaze you?
 Do you feel connected to it?
-For me personally this has been a process.
 The more time I have spent in nature observing and learning about the natural processes – the way in which everything is interconnected and forms part of an eco-system, how everything is in perfect balance and how the whole system is self sufficient – the more I feel connected and amazed by it all.

 And what about considering something as simple as a tiny little seed.
 How does the seed know what to put forth?
 Where did that piece of code come from, to tell it what type of tree it should grow into, the colour and shape of its leaves, the type of fruit it will bear?
-And as a creeper grows, without eyes how does it know which way to grow and in which way it will find something on which it can creep?
 I don’t know much about magic, but this seems like magic to me.

 But above all of this, the most fascinating thing to me is how the beauty of nature and the perfection of it’s natural processes came into being without the help or intervention of a single human being.
 No human to think about it, plan for it, build it or even manage it.
 It doesn’t even need us…but we need it!